igor-kremin/mysql-backup/README.rst

 Command line arguments
 ----------------------
- -d, --database: Specify a particular database to backup.
+ -d, --database : Specify a particular database to backup.
 If omitted, all databases are backed up.
- -c, --config: Path to configuration file.
+ -c, --config : Path to configuration file.
 Defaults to '.my.cnf' in user home directory.
- --rocksdb: Convert <exported>.sql file to be allowed to be imported into the RocksDB engine during backup.
+ --rocksdb : Convert <exported>.sql file to be allowed to be imported into the RocksDB engine during backup.
- --csv: Export table data in CSV format.
+ --csv : Export table data in CSV format.
+ --lock :  Lock tables of database during back-upping.
- --debug: Enable debug mode for detailed logging.
+ --debug : Enable debug mode for detailed logging.

 Usage